Book a Call

 Content management system (CMS)

-This is a software application used to create, manage, and update website pages without requiring technical skills or knowledge of programming languages.
+This software application creates, manages, and updates website pages without requiring technical skills or knowledge of programming languages.
 Shopify provides an intuitive user interface, allowing you to easily create and edit content, manage media files, and organize tools like templates, themes, and plug-ins.
-Or you can choose to have a headless CMS that separates where content is stored from where it is presented.
+You can also choose a headless CMS that separates where content is stored from where it is presented.

 Shipping and logistics software